 Night-time wandering is a common and worrying habit for persons with dementia, and can put them at risk of injury, or even death, if they leave the home.
-It can also cause sleep disruptions for caregivers.
+It can also cause tremendous stress for caregivers.

 We have developed this technology with the help and support of the Bruyere Research Institute in Ottawa Canada and are installed and operational in their living Sensors and Analytics for Monitoring Mobility and Memory (SAM3) lab.